Chiral restoration temperature at finite spin density in QCD: Vanishing temperature: Zero-point renormalization

 \section{Vanishing temperature: Zero-point renormalization}

-In the mean-field approximation of a homogeneous system, discussed in Sec.~\ref{Subsec:thermodynamics}, the thermodynamic potential density $F=\mathcal{F}/\mathcal{V}_{3d}$ receives a contribution from the mesonic potential \eqref{eq:pot_meson} with vanishing pion field, $\vec{\pi} = 0$:
+In the mean-field approximation of a homogeneous system, discussed in Sec.~\ref{Subsec:thermodynamics}, the thermodynamic potential density $F=\mathcal{F}/\mathcal{V}_{3d}$ receives a contribution from the meson potential \eqref{eq:pot_meson} with vanishing pion field, $\vec{\pi} = 0$:

-Keeping the field $\sigma$ as a background scalar field, the potential gets a divergent one-loop contribution from the quark sector, denoted by $F_q^{\rm ZP}$ in Eq.~\eqref{eq:FqZP_1}, which we treat via a self-consistent renormalization.
+Keeping the field $\sigma$ as a background scalar field, the potential gets a divergent one-loop contribution from the quark sector, denoted by $F_q^{\rm ZP}$ in Eq.~\eqref{eq:FqZP_1}, which we treat via self-consistent renormalization.
 This section outlines the procedure of renormalization in the presence of a finite spin density.

 We begin with the standard LSM$_q$ model in Subsec.~\ref{sec:vac_ren:LSMq} and subsequently incorporate the axial-vector interaction to isolate and address spin-potential-dependent divergences.
 In Subsections~\ref{sec:vac_ren:naive} and \ref{sec:vac_ren:model2}, we introduce two schemes: a na\"ive implementation in Subsec.~\ref{sec:vac_ren:naive}, leading to a spin-independent renormalized potential; and a spin-dependent deformation in Subsec.~\ref{sec:vac_ren:model2}, featuring a free parameter $\ell$, allowing the spin to modify the vanishing temperature limit of the theory.
+In Appendix~\ref{app:rg}, we discuss the renormalization scale invariance of our renormalized potential, given in Eq.~\eqref{eq:LSM_mus_model2}, in the frame of the renormalization group flow proposed in Ref.~\cite{Brandt:2025tkg}.